 The “premium” label also indicates that the manufacturer follows specific processing standards and that the ingredients are certified to meet quality indicators related to potency, bioavailability and more.

 Here’s a list of key attributes that I looked for to conduct this review.
 Of course, not all attributes apply to every product.

 – Free of heavy metals (important for certain protein sources, including rice)

-Some, but not all, companies hide potentially harmful ingredients behind the term “natural flavors.”
+Some companies hide potentially harmful ingredients behind the term “natural flavors.”

-The problem is that the FDA requires companies to use “natural flavors,” even if those flavors come from dehydrated sources of whole foods.
+The problem is that the FDA requires companies to use the “natural flavors,” even if those flavors come from dehydrated sources of whole foods.

 I’ve sent out inquiries to all brands to ask what’s behind their “natural flavors” and I’ll keep updating this article as I learn more.